 It is reassuring that the majority of mouth sores we see end up as benign.
 Still, if you notice strange sores, lesions, patches and color changes, get in touch with Clear Lake Dental Care right away to set up your oral cancer screening.

-Call us today at 281-500-9877 or contact us to schedule a consultation at our Webster, TX dental office!
+Contact us to schedule a consultation at our Webster, TX dental office!

 Posted in: Uncategorized